 A Letter of Good Standing is printed on Law School letterhead and signed by the Assistant Registrar.
 The letter confirms attendance, satisfactory progress and estimated term of graduation.

-To request a Letter of Good Standing, complete the Request Form and mail or fax to:
+To request a Letter of Good Standing, launch the online form (UMN.EDU login required), or download and complete the Request Form, and mail or fax to:

 Attn: Assistant Registrar University of Minnesota Law School 229 19th Avenue South Minneapolis, MN 55455 Fax: 612-626-1874